 Jeff: “Jabs are used to disrupt a person’s strategy or to set up a combination, right?
 So, just counter his jabs and use them against him.”

 My career improved after that.
-I was much less affected by the negativity in toxic companies and employees, recognizing them for what they are, a defense mechanism against someone that is considered a threat.
+I was much less affected by the negativity in toxic companies and employees, recognizing them for what they are, a defense mechanism against someone who is considered a threat.
 In fact, I now realize those people are emotionally weak when I see this type of behavior, instead of taking it personally.
 My inner peace increased.
-When you work somewhere for 8-10 hours per day, it is important to remain peaceful for that one-third of your life, not just when you get home or when sleeping.
+When you work somewhere for 8-10 hours per day, it is important to remain peaceful for one-third of your life, not just when you get home or when sleeping.
 Instead of quitting and finding another company that didn’t have internal politics, I became more determined and resilient, just because of that one boxing metaphor.

 Does Boxing Promote Goal-Setting and Achievement?